Ladiko Beach Rhodes: Scenic Cove & Clear Water Guide 2026

 ✔ small-scale, cozy, natural scenery

-If you’re searching for a relaxing place to swim, Ladiko Beach Rhodes for swimming is one of the calmest east-coast options.
+If you’re searching for a relaxing place to swim, Ladiko is one of the calmest east-coast options.

 This is a place for soft days — swimming, sunbathing, simple food and reading under an umbrella.